Itonkic/STM32-Weather-station/README.md

 # STM32-Weather-station
-STM32 Weather station using I2C
+STM32 Weather station using I2C and SPI for saving logs

-Left to do:
-#Saving log to SD card every 10 seconds
+Saving log to SD card every 5 seconds
-#Integrate buttons that dispay specific sensor data on screen
+Integrate buttons that dispay specific sensor data on screen
-#Make PCB and case

-Pivoted to esp8266 (one sensor sourced locally is not compatible with STM board i had arround)
+Pivoted to esp8266 (one temperature sensor sourced locally is not compatible with STM board i had arround, code works with Adafruit_BME680)

+Folder ESP8266 contains code and image/dwg file to create pcb.